1940

 Above is the Lockheed Electra 12A NC18137 after landing on Catalina Island off the state of

 California.
-Photo to the right, shows pilot Jack Frye, as he steps down from his plane.
+Photo to the (right) shows pilot Jack Frye as he steps down from his plane.
 Frye is

 greeted by attendants of Wilmington Catalina Airlines.
 Frye's planes were usually staffed by a

-made around California in January of 1943.
+run Jack made around California in January of 1943.
+The above photos are thought to have

 It is stated in the American Aviation Historical Society Journal that Jack Frye landed the very

-mid-1940's a land airport was developed.
+but by the mid-1940's a land-based airport was finally developed.

 Although my historical focus with

-with Jack Frye, I recognize the plane
+Frye I recognize the plane was beloved

-was beloved by other owners as well.
+by other owners as well.
+The first photo

-The first photo (above) is from when
+(above) is from when the plane was

-the plane was owned by Andy Hotton,
+owned by Andy Hotton, taken at

-taken at Newark Airport (1965) at New
+Newark Airport (1965) New Jersey.

-Jersey.
-Interestingly, a TWA terminal
+Interestingly, a TWA terminal hangar

-hangar can be seen behind the plane.
+can be seen behind the plane.
+Andy’s

-Andy’s son Randy has very fond
+son Randy has very fond memories of

-memories of his father’s Electra Jr.
+his father’s Electra Jr. The photo to the

-The photo to the right of N18137 was
+right of N18137 was captured thirteen

-captured thirteen years later on March
+years later on March 11, 1988.
+Owner-

-11, 1988.
-Owner- Doan Helicopter Inc.
+Doan Helicopter Inc. The former TWA

-#240.
-Sedona Legend owns the original 25 ASA slide of this image.
+owns the original 25 ASA slide of this image.
 Courtesy of Dick Phillips.

 Lockheed Aircraft Corporation Specifications: